silverkea/google-cloud-notes/Google Cloud Resource Hierarchy.md

 - Contain projects and other folders or combinations of both
 - Assign policies at chosen level of granularity - e.g. folder per department
 - Ability to delegate administrative responsibilities to folder level so teams can work independently
+- Typically used to represent business units, departments, teams or products

 #### Organization
+- Root node of GCP resource hierarchy, not mandatory unless using certain features
+	- Centralized policy management
+	- IAM at the organization level
+	- Centralized billing and cost management
-- Top level of hierarchy
+	- Resource hierarchy management (folders)
-- Required to use folders
+	- Access to certain support levels
+- Creating - closely associated with a G Suite or Cloud Identity Account
+	- Google Workspace customers have one automatically, and projects are nested under it
+	- Non Workspace customers - [[Cloud Identity]] can be used to create an organization
 - Some special roles associated with organization level
 - e.g.:
 	- Organization policy administrator - grant privileges to set organization policies
-	- Project creator role - who can create projects, therefore spend money
+	- Project creator role
+		- who can create projects, therefore spend money
-- Creating
-	- Google Workspace customers have one automatically, and projects are nested under it
-	- Non Workspace customers - [[Cloud Identity]] can be used to create an organization
+		- can be applied at organization or project level

+- Workspace or Cloud Identity super administrator
+	- Assigns the Organization admin role to some users
+	- Point of contact in case of recovery issues
+	- Control the lifecycle of the workspace or Cloud Identity account and Organization resource

+- Organization admin:
+	- Define IAM policies
+	- Determine structure of resource hierarchy
+	- Delegate responsibility for components such as Networking, Billing, Resource Hierarchy through IAM roles
+	- Following least privilege principle, the role doesn't have permission to perform other actions like create folders unless additional roles are assigned to the account of the organization admin

+- Often the Workspace or Cloud Identity super administrator and the Organization admin different users or groups

+#### Resource Manager Roles

+##### Organization
+- Admin:  Full control over all resources
+- Viewer: View access to all resources

+##### Folder
+- Admin: Full control over folders
+- Creator: Browse hierarchy and create folders
+- Viewer: View folders and projects below a resource

+##### Project
+- Creator: Create new projects (automatic owner) and migrate new projects into organization
+- Deleter: Delete projects